qor/doc/plugins/notification.md

 # QOR Notification

-QOR Notification is built for send notification to the users.
-Like order, delivery notices.
+QOR Notification provides a way to send notifications to the users.
+Like order update, delivery notices.

 ## Usage